GustavEikaas/easy-dotnet.nvim/gettingstarted.md

 -- Enable mouse mode, can be useful for resizing splits for example! vim.opt.mouse = 'a'

-vim.opt.showmode = true

 -- add this if you want to be able to copy from neovim to windows programs vim.schedule(function() vim.opt.clipboard = 'unnamedplus' end)
 ```

-restarting neovim you will see you have line numbers
+Restarting neovim you will see you have line numbers